Important 2017 Notice

-The maps on this page have not been updated for 2016, however you will find that much of the information related to them is relevant every year.
-Constellations stay the same, only the positions of the planets vary from year to year.
+The maps shown on this page are dated for the year 2015, however you will find that much of the information related to them is relevant every year.
+Constellations stay the same, only the planets and their positions vary from year to year.
 For current Fourth of July sky maps please check out the following sites: EarthSky Tonight, This Week's Sky at a Glance, Star Gazers Episodes This page continues to give The Night Sky visitor an understanding of the deeper esoteric significance of the Fourth of July.
 Enjoy!

 The Fourth of July is linked to the brightest star in the heavens, Sirius.
 Every year on July 4 from our Earth's position, our Sun is in conjunction with Sirius.
 Esoterically this star is our Spiritual Sun and is associated with liberation.
 According to ancient teachings, the concept of freedom resides in human consciousness because of the influence of this star system.